ESiWACE/esdm/README.md

 # Earth System Data Middleware

-## H5-MEMVOL
-An in-memory VOL plugin for HDF5.
+The middleware for earth system data is

 ## Requirements

+ * glib2
+ * a variant of MPI (for parallel support with ESDM and HDF5)

-### Installation for an Ubuntu system
+#### Installation for Ubuntu/Debian Systems

-  * libglib2.0-dev
+  * apt-get install libglib2.0-dev

+#### Installation for Fedora/CentOS/RHEL Systems

+  * dnf install glib2 glib2-devel mpi

 ## Development

 ### Directory structure

-- dev contains stuff for development purpose
-  To install hdf5-vol required by this project,
+- `dev` contains helpers for development purpose e.g., to install hdf5-vol which is required by this project you can use

         ./dev/install-dev-environment.sh

-- src contains the source code...
+- `src` contains the source code...
   To build the project call:

         source dev/setenv.bash